nozerorma/kde-snap-assist/README.md

 - Use the "Install from file" button in System settings > Windows manager > KWin scripts
 - Re-login to Plasma again (or restart KWin) to make sure the script is installed

-You can also help testing the experimental [2.0-dev](https://github.com/emvaized/kde-snap-assist/releases/tag/v.2.0-dev2) version, if you're into this kind of stuff!
+There is also experimental [2.0-dev](https://github.com/emvaized/kde-snap-assist/releases/tag/v.2.0-dev2) version, which you could help to test!

 ## Snap Groups